SebasF1349/SAMMI-sef-VSCode/README.md

 ### Highlight Extension Sections

-Extension sections "titles" (`[extension_name]`, `[extension_info]`, and so on) are highlighted by default with the SAMMI color, to quickly find each section.
+Extension sections "titles" (`[extension_name]`, `[extension_info]`, and so on) are highlighted by default with the `hoverHighlightBackground` color of your theme, to quickly find each section.
 You can turn it off or change its color from settings.json or the UI.

 ```json
 "SAMMI.highlight.active": false,